Fitting windows yourself is a bit scary – you are cutting large holes in the side of your van – but it isn’t actually as difficult as you might think.

 The installation instructions for your windows should specify the size of the hole cutter you need to make the corners.

 Here’s how it goes.
-Corner holes drilled, lines marked and taped up with masking tape (easily available here
+Corner holes drilled, lines marked and taped up with masking tape (eBay⇒) to prevent the jigsaw guide scratching the paintwork:

 Three sides cut now – apply some extra tape to help stop the cutout flapping while the jigsaw cuts the last side.
 Having a second person to help here is useful – they can hold on to the cutout from the inside to help keep it still:

-Remember also to clean the metal filings thoroughly from the outside of your van – otherwise they will embed themselves in the painwork and go rusty, giving your van’s paintwork a rather speckled appearance.
-Don’t ask how I know this… (if you do make this mistake, the metal particles can be removed with a car valeting product known as ‘detailing clay‘)
+(If you do not clean the metal filings off your paintwork, they will embed themselves in the paint and go rusty, giving your van’s paintwork a rather speckled appearance.
+Don’t ask how I know this… if you do make this mistake, the metal particles can be removed with a car valeting product known as ‘detailing clay (eBay⇒))

 3. Building the frame